Owenp25/Owenp25/README.md

 - I have hands on experience with data visualization and analysis as a Data Analyst Intern at Union Mutual of Vermont.

-- I experience using R to analyze the performance of the UVM Men's D1 soccer team, providing insight to the coaching staff.
+- I have experience using R to analyze the performance of the UVM Men's D1 soccer team, providing insight to the coaching staff.

 <br/>